UPSAHL Is Getting Restless, Looks Ahead to Her Sophomore EP

 “I feel like everyone who’s used to touring is heartbroken that we can’t do it,” UPSAHL tells American Songwriter in an interview featured below.
 “But obviously we gotta do what we gotta do until it’s safe again.
 I miss it the most out of anything.
 That’s why I’ve been doing all these little livestream shows, ‘cause this is the only thing keeping me sane is this mini-version of my actual tour.”

 UPSAHL likely won’t be hitting the road anytime soon, but you can still catch a performance of hers below.
-Today she shares a new live video for her 2019 hit “Drugs,” which comes on the heels of another live video for her latest single “People I Don’t Like.”
+Today she shares a new live video for her 2020 hit “12345SEX” which comes on the heels of another live video for her latest single “People I Don’t Like.”

 We caught up with UPSAHL by phone last week about her recent singles and her forthcoming EP, which is expected this fall.
 She also spoke to us about attending lame Grammy parties, embracing vulnerability, and co-writing Dua Lipa’s “Good in Bed.”
 Check out the full interview and watch her new “Drugs” performance video below.